patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 source: Major-release-upgrade
 ---

-# PatternFly 5
+# PatternFly 6

+If you have not previously upgraded to PatternFly 5, you may need to [follow these steps to upgrade your product](https://www.patternfly.org/get-started/upgrade) before attempting to support PatternFly 6.

 Our latest major release introduces new support and functionality to PatternFly, including:

-- React 18 support,
-- Official dark theme support,
-- An enhanced system of CSS classes and variables,
+- A new visual theme, called Penta,
+- A design token system,
 - And more!

 To learn about the most significant changes in this release, read our [release highlights](/get-started/release-highlights).
 A detailed list of all changes can be found in our [major release notes](/get-started/upgrade/release-notes).

-This guide outlines the major steps you should take to upgrade your product's codebase from PatternFly 4 to PatternFly 5.
+This guide outlines the major steps you should take to upgrade your product's codebase from PatternFly 5 to PatternFly 6.

 ## Get help

-If you need support as you upgrade to PatternFly 5, the PatternFly team is here to help.
+If you need support as you upgrade to PatternFly 6, the PatternFly team is here to help.
 Reach out to us on [Slack](https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ) or ask a question on our [GitHub discussion board](https://github.com/orgs/patternfly/discussions).
 We'll always do our best to answer your questions and connect you with the right people quickly.

 ## Upgrade your product's codebase